fabaff/forbidden/README.md

 ~~random
 ```

-Inject at the end of URL path, but only if URL path does not end with '/'.
+Inject at the end of the URL path only if it does not end with forward slash.

 ```fundamental
 .asp